1800 registered in the Codeheat contest 2020/21 and learnt how to participate in the FOSSASIA developer community.

 * Create a Gist with a list of the work outcome at the end of the contest

 Why should developers participate in the contest?

-The contest is intended to introduce developers to the Open Event and AskSusi projects and to give them the opportunity to become part of the development team.
-The contest gives developers the opportunity to put their skills to use in an exciting software project.
-Many developers are not yet deeply familiar with open source and the contest is an easy way to get involved in this international community of developers, who want to help you learn and succeed.
+Many young developers are not yet deeply familiar with Open Source and the contest is an easy way to get involved in this international community of developers, who want to help you learn and succeed.
 The contest is a gateway to learning new skills as well as learning to work in a collaborative software development team.
-At the end of the contest, developers can show their friends, teachers, co-developers and family members the work they did on this public project used by people around the world.
+At the end of the contest, developers can show their friends, teachers, co-developers and family members the work they did on public repositories and the project applications itself - used by people around the world.

 What programming languages do participants need to know?

 There are various programming languages used in FOSSASIA projects ranging from web front-end to back-end technologies